To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 Alexandra Hills receives its water supply from the Alexandra Hills Reservoir located at Hilltop Circuit, Alexandra Hills.
 The Alexandra Hills Reservoir services the Redland City’s northern suburbs via a pipeline network that is both gravity-fed and pressurised.
 The reservoir holds a mix of water from the Leslie Harrison Dam and the Herring Lagoon bore field on North Stradbroke Island.

 This is possible because the Alexandra Hills Reservoir connects to both the Leslie Harrison Dam and the Mount Cotton Reservoir at Tallow Wood Court, Mount Cotton.
-The Mount Cotton Reservoir is in turn connected to the Heinemann Road Reservoir, Mount Cotton which connects to both the South East Queensland Grid and North Stradbroke Island.
-Redland City is connected to the South East Queensland Water Grid via a pump station on Gramzow Road, Mount Cotton which allows water to be pumped to and from the city via the Heinemann Road Reservoir.
+This Reservoir is in turn connected to the Heinemann Road Reservoir, Mount Cotton which connects to both the SEQ Water Grid and North Stradbroke Island.
+Redland City is connected to the Grid via a pump station on Gramzow Road, Mount Cotton which allows water to be pumped to and from the city via the Heinemann Road Reservoir.
 This network of reservoirs, pump stations and pipelines ensures that water can be moved around the network and that multiple water supplies are available to residents living in all areas Redland City.

-There are a few residential pockets at the southern end of Windemere Road and around the Hanover Drive area that utilise an underground powerline network, however the majority of Alexandra Hills has been long established and as such is serviced by an overhead powerline network.
+There are a few residential pockets at the southern end of Windemere Road and around the Hanover Drive area that utilise an underground powerline network, however the majority of Alexandra Hills has been established for some time and as such is serviced by an overhead powerline network.

 Overhead powerlines are more susceptible to damage during severe weather which can result in power outages and fallen powerlines.
 Fallen powerlines can cause significant dangers to the community, so be aware that any object in contact with powerlines could be live.
 The area is more dangerous in wet conditions as water is an excellent conductor.